HoHieuLuc/js-easy-exercises/super-easy.md

 f1();
 console.log("window.num: " + window.num); // Explain
 ```
+Output: window.num: 10 <br/>
+the variable num is declared without var, so it becomes GLOBAL and can be accessed from the window object

 ## Q. ***Predict the output of the following JavaScript code?
 Please explain***

 ```javascript
 console.log("(null + undefined): " + (null + undefined)); // Explain
 ```
+Output: (null + undefined): NaN <br/>
+null + undefined = NaN

 ## Q. ***Predict the output of the following JavaScript code?
 Please explain***